tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-10-26-ppw-co-za-noc.md

 #### Storylines overview

 * A huge part of the show revolved around the main conflict of two groups: the villainous ["Zmowa"](@/a/the-collusion.md) led by [Mister Z](@/w/mister-z.md), and "Zmowa przeciwko zmowie" led by [Biesiad Strong](@/w/biesiad.md).
-Nearly a year-long feud of Mister Z versus Biesiad, as well as many other additional conflicts such as Pure Gold vs Legia Łysych, finally imploded at [Hardcore Friday 2](@/e/ppw/2024-09-20-ppw-hardcore-friday-2.md) after Biesiad and his allies challenged "Zmowa" for an "Ustawka Match", which was a 5 vs 5 elimination no holds barred tag team match.
+  Nearly a year-long feud of Mister Z versus Biesiad, as well as many other additional conflicts such as Pure Gold vs Legia Łysych, finally imploded at [Hardcore Friday 2](@/e/ppw/2024-09-20-ppw-hardcore-friday-2.md), after Biesiad and his allies challenged "Zmowa" for an "Ustawka Match", which was a 5 vs 5 Elimination No Holds Barred tag team match.
 * [Samson](@/w/samson.md) continued his rivalry with [Gustav Gryffin](@/w/gustav-gryffin.md).
-After a draw in non-title match at [Hardcore Friday X4](@/e/ppw/2024-08-23-ppw-hardcore-friday-x4.md) and suffering a defeat in Anarchy Cyclone Tag Team Match at [Hardcore Friday 2](@/e/ppw/2024-09-20-ppw-hardcore-friday-2.md), Samson was eager to challenge Gustav for the [PpW Championship](@/c/ppw-championship.md) in a strap match - the same weapon Gustav used to choke Samson during Hardcore Friday 2.
+  After their non-title match at [Hardcore Friday X4](@/e/ppw/2024-08-23-ppw-hardcore-friday-x4.md) ended in a draw, and losing to a team of Gustav and Isnorr in the Anarchy Cyclone Tag Team Match at [Hardcore Friday 2](@/e/ppw/2024-09-20-ppw-hardcore-friday-2.md), Samson was eager to challenge Gustav for the [PpW Championship](@/c/ppw-championship.md) in a strap match - the same weapon Gustav used to choke Samson during Hardcore Friday 2.
-* [Isnorr](@/w/isnorr.md) continued his crusade in the ultraviolent division going up against [Johnny Blade](@/w/johnny-blade.md), which goes back to [Turbo OG](@/e/ppw/2023-12-08-ppw-turbo-og.md), where Isnorr intervened in Blade's match.
-The rivarly later continued with Isnorr challenging Johnny for the [PpW European Ultraviolent Championship](@/c/ppw-european-ultraviolent-championship.md) at [Ale Grzeje](@/e/ppw/2024-07-13-ppw-ale-grzeje.md), but without success.
-Isnorr then won Insane Wheel of Fortune Gauntlet Invitational Match hosted by Blade, and later on defeated him in a tag team match at Hardcore Friday 2, therefore earning his opportunity to challange the champion for a rematch.
+* [Isnorr](@/w/isnorr.md) continued his crusade in the ultraviolent division, going up against [Johnny Blade](@/w/johnny-blade.md).
+  This story goes back to [Turbo OG](@/e/ppw/2023-12-08-ppw-turbo-og.md), where Isnorr intervened in Blade's match.
+  The rivalry later continued with Isnorr challenging Johnny for the [PpW European Ultraviolent Championship](@/c/ppw-european-ultraviolent-championship.md) at [Ale Grzeje](@/e/ppw/2024-07-13-ppw-ale-grzeje.md), only to be defeated.
+  Isnorr then won the Insane Wheel of Fortune Gauntlet Invitational Match hosted by Blade, and later defeated him in a tag team match at Hardcore Friday 2, earning his opportunity to challange the champion for a rematch.

 {% card() %}
 - - '[Gustav Gryffin](@/w/gustav-gryffin.md)(c)'
   - '[Samson](@/w/samson.md)'